-Musty libraries, otherworldly storytelling, and how dead poets wrote 2010’s most moving album.
+Musty libraries, otherworldly storytelling, and how dead poets wrote the year’s most moving album.

 The album, her first studio recording in seven years and co-produced with Venezuelan musician-composer Andres Levin, a frequent collaborator of David Byrne and creator of the eclectic Red Hot charity series, samples from the entire spectrum of literary fame and obscurity, including poets like Rachel Field, Robert Graves, Christina Rossetti and — our favorite — e e cummings, as well as little-known geniuses like Brooklyn poet Natalia Crane, who published her first book in 1927 at the age of ten.

 What I really enjoyed about this project was reviving these people’s words, taking them off the dead flat pages, bringing them to life.
 Bringing them to light.

 What makes the album all the more special is that in the six years Merchant spent researching the poets, sifting through newspaper microfilm from the 1800’s and spending countless hours in musty Victorian libraries, she grew increasingly curious about and inspired by their lives and decided to write a book about them.
 Poetry inspiring music inspiring prose, a beautiful metaphor for the cross-pollination of the arts.
 Coupled with Merchant’s unforgettable powerhouse of a voice, the album is one of the most inspired projects to come out this year.

 We were fortunate enough to experience Merchant’s absolutely breathtaking live performance at TED earlier this year, which, though not doing justice to her live stage charisma, you can sample below.
 The rich emotion oozing from Merchant’s voice as her melodic storytelling unfolds is just otherworldly.